DylanLRPollock/Monkey-Head-Project/README.md

 Python interface for scaling deployments, retrieving pod logs, and cleaning up resources.

+Kubernetes manifests are stored in the `k8s/` directory.
+Both the helper scripts and the GUI use `k8s/deployment.yaml` by default, so update that file to configure your cluster.

 Additional helpers now include `build_docker_image`, `stop_containers`,
 `cleanup_images`, and `manage_networks` for end-to-end Docker lifecycle management.